 |Clinical presentation||Usually, symmetrical||Common to be worse in one eye than the other|

-This overview will cover the different types of macular dystrophy, the common signs and symptoms of macular dystrophy, the ways that it is diagnosed, as well as what the future holds for people with macular dystrophy.
+This overview will cover the different types of macular dystrophy, its common signs and symptoms, the ways that it is diagnosed, as well as what the future holds for people with the disease.

 There are a number of different subtypes of macular dystrophy, which are caused by different genetic mutations.
 The most common of these are Stargardt’s Disease, which accounts for around 7% of all cases of macular dystrophy , and Best Disease.
-There are also other rarer forms of macular dystrophy.
+There are also other rarer forms of the disease.

 This is the most common form of macular dystrophy, and is normally detected in childhood.
 Stargardt’s affects 1 in 10,000 people worldwide.
 It is caused by a mutation in the ABCA4 gene .
 There is a variation of Stargardt’s, called fundus flavimaculatus, which affects older individuals, and is usually milder .
 Clinically, Stargardt’s disease is identified by flecks at the macula which are elongated and are often said to look like fish tails .
 (Figure 1).

 Also known as vitelliform macular dystrophy, Best disease has a characteristic clinical appearance.
 Due to the accumulation of a fatty yellow pigment (called lipofuscin), a central yellow lesion that looks like an egg yolk forms at the macula (Figure 2) .
 Best disease usually starts in childhood, but an adult-onset version also exists.
 It is due to mutations in various genes, including BEST1.
 It has a similar prevalence to Stargardt’s disease, occurring in approximately 1 in 10,000 people .